Friends of the Ashland Public Library Bylaws

 Section 2.
 Selection and Removal of Directors

-Vacancies on the Board may be filled by appointment by the Board, provided that the term of such appointed persons shall be for the balance of the term of the vacancy filled by the appointment.
+Vacancies on the Board may be filled by appointment by the Directors, provided that the term of such appointed persons shall be for the balance of the term of the vacancy filled by the appointment.
+Directors so appointed by the Board will have full Board voting privileges.

 Section 3.
 Responsibilities of Directors

 The Board of Directors are ultimately responsible for the management of the affairs of the Organization.
 This requires active participation.
-A Director must actively participate in the management of the Organization, including attending meetings of the Board of Directors, evaluating reports, reading minutes, and participating in Board projects.
-All Directors must maintain at least an individual membership in the Organization.
-Three unexcused Board of Directors meeting absences in one calendar year is cause for dismissal from the Board.
+A Director must actively participate in the management of the Organization, including attending meetings of the Board of Directors, evaluating reports, reading minutes, voting, and participating in Board committees and projects.
+All Directors must maintain membership in the Organization.

-Special Meetings may be called by the President or by twenty percent (20%) of the Board in writing.
+Special Meetings may be called by the President or by at least twenty percent (20%) of the currently serving Board in writing.
+Special meetings may be held in person or by videoconference.

 All members of the Board shall receive written notice of Regular and Special Meetings.
 Notice of the Meeting shall be made through the Organization’s usual means of communication no later than two (2) business days prior to the Meeting.